bazelbuild/bazel/site/docs/migrate-maven.md

 #### <a name="guava-2"></a>Guava project example: start with one BUILD file

-When migrating the Guava project to Bazel, initially one BUILD file is used to build the enitre project.
+When migrating the Guava project to Bazel, initially one BUILD file is used to build the entire project.
 Here are the contents of this initial `BUILD` file in the workspace directory:

 ```bash